sunsingerus/site-sunsingerus/_posts/2017-12-25-how-to-get-a-specific-tag-with-git.md

 </pre>
 For newer git<strong> ALL IS DONE</strong>

-Older versions can't fetch tag with <code>--branch v1.1.54327-stable</code>, we need another approach
+Older versions can't fetch tag with <code>--branch v1.1.54327-stable</code>, we need another approach: clone repo first and checkout to specific tag within cloned repo afterwards.
 <pre>$ git clone https://github.com/yandex/ClickHouse
 </pre>
 will give the whole repo.
 We need to checkout a specific tag within repo.